MS Tikhi Don Review and Specifications

 - Panorama Suites (location Upper Deck forward) are 1-room cabins (sized 17 m2) with 5x large windows (non-opening), King-size double bed, two armchairs, coffee table, mirrored dressing table with padded stool, large wardrobe.

-- Junior Suites (location Upper Deck / Boat Deck) are 1-room cabins (sized 15,5 m2) with double bed, 2 large windows (opening), 2 armchairs, coffee table, mirrored dressing table with padded stool.
+- Junior Suites (location Upper Deck / Boat Deck) are 1-room cabins (sized 15,5 m2) with double bed, 2 large windows (opening), 2 armchairs, coffee table, mirrored dressing table with a padded stool.

 - Twin Deluxe / Double Cabins (location Main Deck / Boat Deck / Upper Deck) are with 1x opening window.
 Most twin cabins are sized 12,5 m2, excepting those on Boat Deck (sized 14 m2).